 Epidemiologist and (former) pediatrician and neonatologist.
 Research interests include childhood obesity, perinatal epidemiology, and pediatric thrombosis and hemostasis.

-Dr. Salvatore Andrea Mastrolia completed his degree in Medicine and Surgery with honor for academic results in 2010.
-He was a resident at Department of Obstetrics and Gynecology of the University Hospital of Bari "Aldo Moro", Bari (Italy) from 2011.
-In 2013 he started his fellowship within the International Fellowship Program for Advanced training in Obstetrics and Gynecology at the Department of Obstetrics and Gynecology of Soroka University Medical Center (Ben Gurion University of the Negev, Beer Sheva, Israel), which he completed in 2016, focused on fetal medicine, obstetric ultrasound and management of obstetrical emergencies.
+Dr. Salvatore Andrea Mastrolia completed his degree in Medicine and Surgery with Honors in 2010.
+He was a resident at the Department of Obstetrics and Gynecology at the University Hospital of Bari "Aldo Moro", Bari (Italy).
+In 2013, he started his fellowship within the International Fellowship Program for Advanced Training in Obstetrics and Gynecology at the Department of Obstetrics and Gynecology of Soroka University Medical Center (Ben Gurion University of the Negev, Beer Sheva, Israel), which he completed in 2016, focusing on fetal medicine, obstetric ultrasound and management of obstetrical emergencies.

-From March 2017 Dr. Mastrolia is a senior physician at the Fondazione MBBM (San Gerardo Hospital, Monza, Italy), an Institution dedicated to perinatal medicine and affiliated to the University of Milano Bicocca (Milano, Italy).
+In March 2017, Dr. Mastrolia became a senior physician at the Fondazione MBBM (San Gerardo Hospital, Monza, Italy), an institution dedicated to perinatal medicine and affiliated to the University of Milano Bicocca (Milano, Italy).

-Preterm parturition, preeclampsia, recurrent pregnancy loss, intrauterine growth restriction, fetal demise, premature rupture of membranes, placental abruption, antithrombotic therapies during pregnancy
+HIs research Interests include preterm parturition, preeclampsia, recurrent pregnancy loss, intrauterine growth restriction, fetal demise, premature rupture of membranes, placental abruption, and antithrombotic therapies during pregnancy.

 Professor of Reproductive and Developmental Biology, vice-president of Chinese Society of Zoology, president of Chinese Society for Cellular and Molecular Microscopy, Secretary General of Chinese Society of Reproductive Biology, and former director of the State Key Laboratory of Reproductive Biology, Institute of Zoology, Chinese Academy of Sciences.